cacophony-wj/LeS/README.md

 While not as hard as Requiem, as packed as Living Skyrim, or as depraved as Lotus, if you want a basic Skyrim gameplay and sexual overhaul that offers many ways to have fun, you are welcome.

-### Wabbajack

-Somewhat important section for people that don't know what Wabbajack is and how it works.

-Let's start with some terminology: `Modpack` vs `Modlist`

 ## A STRONG WARNING

 ## SexLab SE is still **beta!** It is still buggy!